 A pluggable authentication module (PAM) is a mechanism to integrate multiple low-level authentication schemes into a high-level application programming interface (API).
 The configuration made on this configuration page will affect all the router's authentication mechanisms.
-The mode for PAM authentication can be set up together with the configuration of connection to the RADIUS server.
-You can configure up to two connections to the RADIUS server.

-Item Description

-Mode Choose one of these modes:
+As the first option, choose the PAM Mode.
+The modes available and their description are listed in Table 50.

-local user database - Authenticate against the local user database only.

-RADIUS with fallback - Authenticate against the RA- DIUS server and then against the local database in case the RADIUS server is not accessible.

-RADIUS only - Authenticate only against the RA- DIUS server.
-Note that you will not be able to au- thenticate to the router in case the RADIUS server is not accessible!
+Item Description PAM Mode local user database - Authenticate against the local user database only, see Chapter 6.1.
+RADIUS with fallback - Authenticate against the RADIUS server first and then against the local database in case the RADIUS server is not accessible.
+RADIUS only - Authenticate only against the RADIUS server.
+Note that you will not be able to authenticate to the router in case the RADIUS server is not accessible!
+TACACS+ with fallback - Authenticate against the TACACS+ server first and then against the local database in case the TACACS+ server server is not accessible.
+TACACS+ only - Authenticate only against the TACACS+ server server is not accessible.
+TACACS+ only - Authenticate only against the TACACS+ server.
+Note that you will not be able to authenticate to the router in case the TACACS+ server is not accessible.

-Server Adress of the RADIUS server.

-Port Port of the RADIUS server.

-Secret Secret to verify the user's identity.

-Timeout Timeout for authentication to the RADIUS server.

-Table 49: Configuration of PAM
+Table 50: Available Modes of PAM